zyllifeworld/clindet_docs/doc/usecase/case_two.md

 Before starting the analysis, please ensure that you have set up the analysis environment using the build_conda_env.sh script.
 ````

-Create a folder named project/CGGA_WES in your home directory and activate the Clindet conda environment.
+Create a folder named project/MM_RNA in your home directory and activate the Clindet conda environment.

 ```{code} bash
 mkdir -p ~/projects/MM_RNA
 cd ~/projects/MM_RNA
 conda activate clindet
 ```
-## Download data and
+## Download data and setup a samplesheet.csv

-Download Multiple myeloma and COLO829 cellline RNA-seq data from the SRA database using wget and prepare the sample information file, make sure fastq-dump are in in $PATH (if don't install it first)
+Download Multiple myeloma RNA-seq data from the SRA database using wget and prepare the sample information file, make sure fastq-dump are in in $PATH (if don't install it first)

 ```{code} bash
 cd ~/projects/MM_RNA